SEO For Coaches: How to Sneak Into The Search Results of Your Dream Clients

 Find rankable keywords

-Google’s own Keyword Planner is pretty basic, as it’s meant to be used for Google Ads.
+Google’s own Keyword Planner is pretty basic as it’s meant to be used for Google Ads.
 It doesn’t give you the specific search volume for a keyword, only a very broad range, and it only categorizes keywords as “low”, “medium”, or “high” in terms of competitiveness, rather than attributing a score to it, as many other keyword tools do.

-Keysearch isn’t that well-known, but it’s a great budget-friendly alternative for the top keyword tools mentioned below and because of that, is fairly popular in blogging communities.
-It provides data on search volume, CPC (cost per click), and PPC (pay per click), suggests similar keywords to look at, and it allows you to track your keyword rankings.
+KeySearch isn’t that well-known, but it’s a great budget-friendly alternative for the top keyword tools mentioned below.
+Because of that, it’s a fairly popular tool in blogging communities.
+It provides data on…

 Check what your competitors are writing about